koendv/arm_can_tool/README.md

 Connect target SWO to the "AUX" connector, pin SWO.
 In the serial menu, set the speed of serial2 to the speed of the target SWO and set _swo decode_: on.
-In the USB menu, check serial2 is enabled.
+In the Serial -> Serial Enable menu, check serial2 is enabled.

 Connect a terminal emulator (linux: minicom, windows: putty) to the _second_ usb serial port.
 SWO output appears in the terminal emulator.